taoshidev/proprietary-trading-network/docs/miner.md

 For example, if a miner is last place in the long term realized returns category, they will receive a 0% score for this category.
 This will effectively reduce their score to 0, and they will be prioritized during the next round of deregistration.

-We distribute on an exponential decay, with the top 40% of miners receiving 90% of emissions.
+We distribute using a [softmax function](https://docs.taoshi.io/tips/p11/), with a target of the top 40% of miners receiving 90% of emissions.
+The softmax function dynamically adjusts to the scores of miners, distributing more incentive to relatively high-performing miners.

 # Mining Infrastructure